wp-insider/simple-membership/simple-membership/readme.txt

 5. Example of membership level management.

 == Changelog ==

+= WIP 4.6.7.t1 =
+- Improved the renewal logic to include a check for account inactivity so access starts date is calculated correctly.

 = 4.6.6 =
 - Added a new filter hook 'swpm_override_login_limit' to allow custom code to override the active login limit check.